Corporate Transparency Act: Reporting Requirements for Small LLCs and Corporations

 When do companies have to submit BOI reports?

-The regulations go into effect on January 1, 2024.
-Companies that were created or registered before January 1, 2024, will have one year (until January 1, 2025) to file their initial reports.
-Companies created or registered after January 1, 2024, will have 90 days after creation or registration to file their initial reports.
+The regulations went into effect on January 1, 2024.
+Companies that were created or registered before January 1, 2024, have until January 1, 2025, to file their initial reports.
+Companies created or registered after January 1, 2024, but before January 1, 2025, will have 90 days after creation or registration to file their initial reports.
+Starting in January 2025, newly registered companies will have 30 days to file a BOI report.

 If there’s a change in beneficial owner information after the initial report is filed, a company will have to file an update within 30 days of the change.